praydog/uevr-docs/src/README.md

 ## Features

-- Full 6DOF support out of the box
+- Full 6DOF support out of the box (HMD movement)
 - Full stereoscopic 3D out of the box
 - Frontend GUI for easy process injection
 - Supports OpenVR and OpenXR runtimes